jdhitsolutions/PSJsonCredential/README.md

 PS C:\> $in.GetNetworkCredential().password
-PSM@g1ck
+P@ssw04d
 ```

 ## Is It Safe?

 The commands use the secure string convert cmdlets.
-These cmdlet rely on Windows crypto APIs to properly convert a secure string.
-The converted string can only be decrypted on the original computer.
-If the file is copied to another computer, the `ConvertTo-SecureString` command will fail.
+The password is encoded with a user-defined key which can be a password or phrase of length 16, 24 or 32.
+Any password stored to disk is a potential security risk.

 Because the json file is a plain text file, the user and computer name will be visible.
 You should still take precautions to secure and protect the json file.